Amazing 10-Day Game of Thrones Self-Drive Tour of Iceland with Filming Locations

 • More

-Many of the scenes from Game of Thrones were shot within your next stop, Skaftafell nature reserve, itself a part of the much larger Vatnajokull National Park.
+Many of the scenes from Game of Thrones were shot at your next stop, the Skaftafell Nature Reserve.
+The nature reserve is part of the much larger Vatnajokull National Park.

-Glacier hiking in Skaftafell means that you will be surrounded by the landscapes of Westeros, immersing yourself truly into the scenery that makes both Games of Thrones and Iceland so compelling, and so booking a hiking tour is highly recommended.
+For a more immersive trip, don't miss out on adding an optional glacier hiking adventure while in Skaftafell.
+Joining means that you will be surrounded by the landscapes of Westeros and its wilderness, exploring the very scenery that makes both Games of Thrones and Iceland so compelling.

 The major stop of the day will be at the "Crown Jewel of Iceland," Jokulsarlon glacier lagoon, an attraction that boasts enormous icebergs floating on a still and glittering surface.
 Home to resident seals and with stunning surrounding views characterized by mountains and ice caps, Jokulsarlon is undoubtedly one of the most incredible sites in Iceland.

-If you're taking part in this journey during the summer, it is possible to add on either a speedy Zodiac boat tour or a slower amphibian boat tour on Jokulsarlon.
+If you're taking part in this journey during the summer, it is possible to add on boat tours or kayaking tours on Jokulsarlon.
 Both tours can take you right up close to the floating icebergs.

-Those visiting in the winter could also choose to explore one of the ice caves located inside Vatnajokull.
+Those visiting in the winter could also choose to explore one of the ice caves located inside Vatnajokull with a guided excursion.
 These ice caves are much bluer than those further down the South Coast and make for one of the most unique experiences available during the Icelandic winter months.

-You will spend the night in Hofn, a town where every restaurant serves Icelandic lobster.
-It is a great place for dinner and to search for the Northern Lights in the winter.
+You will spend the night in Hofn or a nearby area in Southeast Iceland.
+Hofn is a coastal town serving the best Icelandic lobster and seafood.
+It is a great place for dinner and to search for the northern lights in the winter.

 Read more